Here are the Most Effective 3-ingredient DIY Face Moisturizers

 Hydrators and moisturizers can be separate products, or they can be combined into one.

-A cream or lotion is a good example – it has a water phase and an oil phase mixed together.
-It adds hydration (water) and it helps to smooth the skin and keep the skin from losing that hydration (oil).
+A cream or lotion is a good example – it has a water phase and an oil phase mixed together (and stabilized).
+It adds hydration (water) and it helps to smooth the skin and keep it from losing that hydration (oil).

-To make a proper DIY face moisturizer you need to give it water AND oil.
+To properly moisturise your skin, you need to give it water AND oil.

 This post will go over this last method.

-So, below is a list of the best and most convenient hydrators and moisturizing oils.
+So, below is a list of the best and most convenient hydrators and moisturizing oils, to make simple DIY face moisturizers.

-You can use this quick lymph draining face massage for added benefits.
+You can use this quick lymph draining face massage to massage the oils in, for added benefits.

 Most effective DIY face moisturizers